norvig/paip-lisp/docs/chapter21.md

 They should be treated separately, since there are determiners such as "much" that work only with mass nouns, and other determiners such as "these" that work only with plural count nouns.

 **Exercise  21.2 [m]** Change the grammar to make a distinction between *attributive* and *predicative* adjectives.
-Most adjectives fail into both classes, but some can be used only attributively, as in "an *utter* fool" but not " * the fool is *utter."* Other adjectives can only be used predicatively, as in "the woman was *loath* to admit it" but not "*a *loath* (to admit it) woman."
+Most adjectives fall into both classes, but some can be used only attributively, as in "an *utter* fool" but not "\*the fool is *utter."*
+Other adjectives can only be used predicatively, as in "the woman was *loath* to admit it" but not "\*a *loath* (to admit it) woman."

-**Exercise  21.3 [h]** Implement complement lists for adjectives, so that "loath" would take an obligatory infinitive complement, and "proud" would take an optional (PP of) complement.
+**Exercise  21.3 [h]** Implement complement lists for adjectives, so that "loath" would take an obligatory infinitive complement, and "proud" would take an optional `(PP of)` complement.
-In connection to the previous exercise, note that it is rare if not impossible for attributive adjectives to take complements: "he is proud," "he is proud of his country" and "a proud citizen" are all acceptable, but "*a proud of his country citizen" is not.
+In connection to the previous exercise, note that it is rare if not impossible for attributive adjectives to take complements: "he is proud," "he is proud of his country" and "a proud citizen" are all acceptable, but "\*a proud of his country citizen" is not.

-**Exercise  21.4 [m]** Add rules to advp to allow for adverbs to modify other adverbs, as in "extremely likely" or "very strongly."
+**Exercise  21.4 [m]** Add rules to `advp` to allow for adverbs to modify other adverbs, as in "extremely likely" or "very strongly."

 **Exercise  21.5 [h]** Allow adverbs to modify adjectives, as in "very good" or "really delicious."
 The syntax will be easy, but it is harder to get a reasonable semantics.
 While you're at it, make sure that you can handle adjectives with so-called *noninter- sective* semantics.